justinblaufeld/pokeserver/README.md

 4. That's it.

 ## License and legal stuff
 This software is licensed under the MIT License, as specified in the `LICENSE` file in the root of this repository.
 This software DOES NOT redistribute copyrighted material or artwork.
-Pokemon is a registerted trademark of The Pokemon Company.
+Pokémon and Pokémon GO are registerted trademarks of Nintendo Co., Ltd.